Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 ---

-## Step 10: On Remote Production - Copy over the Local Islandora Drupal files directory
+## Step 10: On Remote Production - Copy Over the Local Islandora Drupal Files Directory

 This `files` directory should be on your personal computer and should be copied to the remote Production server.